By Kevin Johnson, Larry Garber, and Edward McMahon

 The first is the greater weight placed in recent decades on addressing voting rights issues than on improving our democratic institutions.
-This prioritization understandably arises from the monumental voting rights problems of our country’s history and the epic struggles to expand and ensure the franchise.
+This prioritization is a very understandable response to the monumental voting rights problems of our country’s history and the epic struggles to expand and ensure the franchise.
 But the importance of those issues has overshadowed questions of institution design — how to reduce conflicts of interest in election administration, how to optimize representation — that receive less scrutiny here than in other democracies, and less attention now than in prior periods in our history, most notably the progressive era.

-To illustrate the point, consider debates over low voter participation in the U.S, which typically do not take into consideration election rules that reduce the element of competition so important to turnout.
-Our method of electing representatives from single member districts, for example, translates into mostly uncompetitive races at both the federal and state levels, a problem intensified by gerrymandering.
-Interest in the institutional side of reform is starting to grow, as evidenced by increased attention to anti-gerrymandering and ranked choice voting, but in media coverage, reform funding, and public discussion, institutional issues still lag far behind.
+To illustrate the point, consider debates over low voter participation in the U.S, which typically do not take into consideration election rules that reduce the competition so important to turnout.
+Our method of electing representatives from single member districts, for example, translates into mostly uncompetitive general elections at both the federal and state levels, a problem intensified by gerrymandering.
+Attention to the institutional side of reform is starting to grow, particularly anti-gerrymandering and ranked choice voting, but in media coverage, reform funding, and public discussion, institutional issues still lag far behind.

 An institutional perspective helps illustrate the second source of opportunity for ERN, America’s status as a democracy outlier in some categories.
 We are one of a very small minority of countries that gives the task of district boundary drawing to legislators who have personal and political interests in the outcome.
 In most established democracies, the burden of ensuring voters are registered falls on election administrators, not on voters.
 Only America relies on an intermediary body with no other function, the Electoral College, to elect the head of state.
 Only America uses partisan elections to fill the most senior election administrative positions, resulting in secretaries of state who often compete in elections they supervise.

-This is not to say that everything we do differently is negative.
-We vote for a far greater range of offices than most other democracies, and that’s an important source of strength for our country.
-We can maintain the mostly positive elements our uniqueness, while addressing the elements, like those noted above, contributing to dysfunctions of our system.
+Not everything we do differently is negative, and we can maintain the positive elements our uniqueness while addressing the elements, like those noted above, contributing to dysfunctions of our system.

 A third opportunity for ERN to add value arises from the contrast between the bipartisan nature of our work overseas and an election reform landscape here that has taken on partisan characteristics.
 Election missions overseas are often joint efforts of Democratic and Republican affiliated organizations jointly led by high-profile members of both parties.
 In other countries, we played as neutral a role as possible.
 By contrast, many reform organizations here are perceived as aligned with or biased toward one side of America’s political divide.

 This perception of partisan alignment stems in part from challenges of raising money, and the greater yield from fundraising focused on “bad guys” on the opposing side.
-At ERN, we believe that no side has a monopoly on bad actors, particularly historically, and we also believe that the problems of our democracy have much more to do with bad rules than bad guys.
+At ERN, we believe that no side has a monopoly on bad actors and the problems of our democracy have more to do with bad rules than bad guys.
 We are part of a small group of organizations testing the hypothesis – so far successfully – that there is a funding base in this country to sustain a bad-rules-not-bad-actors approach.

 We are also developing reform ideas that do as much as possible to appeal to both sides.
-For example, one approach we support for much-needed Electoral College reform would keep many of the elements conservatives like, such as the constitutional advantage for small states and state-based (rather than national) elections, in exchange for an end to winner-take-all allocation of electors, which makes only swing states relevant and allows a second place finisher to win the presidency.
+For example, the approach we support for Electoral College reform keeps the elements conservatives like, such as the constitutional advantage for small states and state-based elections, in exchange for an end to winner-take-all allocation of electors, which makes only swing states relevant and allows a second place finisher to win the presidency.
 Detail on this reform can be found at this page on our website.

-To sum up, these three characteristics of democracy in the U.S. – relatively limited focus on democratic institutions, our outlier elements internationally, and partisan leanings in our reform organizations — have made our institutionally-focused organization with an international perspective and a nonpartisan methodology new and needed.
+To sum up, these three characteristics of democracy in the U.S. – relatively limited focus on democratic institutions, our outlier elements internationally, and partisan leanings in our reform organizations — have made an organization with international perspective, a nonpartisan methodology and institutional focus new and needed.

 The actual work we have done has focused on two long-term goals that flow from this context.
 Those goals are a) decreasing partisan influence in election administration, and b) shifting voting rules away from extreme winner-take-all structures.
 Specific activities have included supporting independent redistricting ballot initiatives, assessing alternatives to partisan elections for secretaries of state, supporting ranked choice voting, developing the alternative Electoral College reform mentioned above, and advocating for multi-member district elections for Congress.